 This trio of islands has much in common, including history, scenery and their character.
 Thanks to the high volcanic activity the landscapes are formed by conical volcanoes, vast geothermal areas with hot springs, bubbling mud pools and geysers.
 Under the fuming domes, the deep seabed is hiding some of the most precious shell pearls, and it not the only treasure of this archipelago; gold and minerals have been charming the foreigners for centuries.

 The D`Entrecasteaux Islands were given a nickname “The Last Eden” perhaps because it is the least visited and spoiled island group of Papua.

 Malaria pills and vaccination against the Yellow Fever is strongly recommended and some countries such as Australia even request all visitors get immunised prior the entry to PNG.
-That means that If you visited Papua and travelling to Australia you must have had the adequate vaccination otherwise you will not be allowed to enter the country.

 WHEN TO TRAVEL

 Papua New Guinea has an unpredictable weather and heavy rains can occur at any time.
 The wet season generally runs from December to March and it is definitely not the ideal time to travel for sunshine, hiking and snorkelling.
 However, these months would be the best to find the perfect waves off the north coast for surfing.

 The most pleasant time of the year to visit is during the dry months which are between May and October and most festivals take place within this period and there are the best conditions for scuba diving, bird watching and trekking.